 COVID-19 is diagnosed by a laboratory test, polymerase chain reaction (PCR) molecular test, on a respiratory tract sample (e.g. sample from nose, throat or chest).
 For specific guidance on sample collection and transport please visit the NICD’s website:

-If you believe that you have been exposed to the coronavirus or you are displaying symptoms of fever, tight chest and/or coughing, please avoid contact with other people and contact your healthcare practitioner telephonically to ask how to be tested.
+If you believe that you have been exposed to the coronavirus or you are displaying symptoms of fever, tight chest, coughing, sore throat, muscle aches or other flu-like symptoms, please avoid contact with other people and contact your healthcare practitioner telephonically to ask how to be tested.

 Your healthcare practitioner will advise you what to do next to get the care that you need.